TheLonelyGhost/personal-site/content/posts/sysadmin-principles.md

 {{% example %}}

 **Example:** Updating DNS in a manner consistent with how it was done before.
 Do I need to understand the fundamentals of DNS and networking?
-No, I just need to understand how the script you wrote changes for my purposes so I can blindly execute it with the relevant changes.
+No, I just need to understand how to use your script.

 {{% /example %}}